Comparative Study of Differentially Private Data Synthesis Methods: Differentially Private Data Synthesis (DIPS)

-In both the MD/BB and the BB-MR synthesizers, $\alpha^\ast_k$ increases with $n$, implying that when data/observed information increases, the amount of perturbation required to maintain $\epsilon$-DP also increases and can be nontrivial for any $n$.
-Furthermore, since all $\alpha^\ast_k$'s for $k=1,...,K$ are equal, when $n_k$'s are not the same across the $K$ categories, the perturbation will bias the synthetic proportions away from their originals. \citet{Charest2010} modeled explicitly the BB mechanism in a Bayesian framework in the binary data case to reduce the bias of the inferences in the synthetic binary data, which seems to be effective as long as $\epsilon$ is not too small.
+In both the Multinomial-Dirichlet/Binomial-Beta and the Binomial-Beta McClure-Reiter synthesizers, $\alpha^\ast_k$ increases with $n$, implying that when data/observed information increases, the amount of perturbation required to maintain $\epsilon$-DP also increases and can be nontrivial for any $n$.
+Furthermore, since all $\alpha^\ast_k$'s for $k=1,...,K$ are equal, when $n_k$'s are not the same across the $K$ categories, the perturbation will bias the synthetic proportions away from their originals. \citet{Charest2010} modeled explicitly the Binomial-Beta mechanism in a Bayesian framework in the binary data case to reduce the bias of the inferences in the synthetic binary data, which seems to be effective as long as $\epsilon$ is not too small.